 • Event: The memorial of the entrance into the Promised Land.

-This is traditionall a day when our deeds from the past year are judged.
+This is traditionally a day when our deeds from the past year are judged.

 Yom Kippur (Day of Atonement)